 Gary and Jan have been workshop presenters and conferences speakers since 2003.
-They have been keynote speakers in North Dakota and Alaska and featured speakers in Springfield, MO, Indianapolis, Portland, OR, Kansas City, and Michigan in addition to being workshop presenters at numerous conferences including the GHC conventions, MACHE in Minnesota, CHEC in Colorado, CHEA in California, NCHE in North Carolina, INCH in Michigan, THSC in Texas, and OCHEC in Oklahoma.
+They have been keynote speakers in North Dakota and Alaska, and featured speakers in Springfield, MO, Indianapolis, Portland, OR, Kansas City, and Michigan.
+They have presented workshops at numerous conferences including the GHC conventions, MACHE in Minnesota, CHEC in Colorado, CHEA in California, NCHE in North Carolina, INCH in Michigan, THSC in Texas, and OCHEC in Oklahoma.
 (You try keeping all those initialisms straight!)

 After their children were on their own, the Blooms began their exhibitor/speaker life, believing that what was learned in their years of homeschooling and living could be used to help other parents homeschool differently, better, with more joy, and maybe even less pain!
 Jan's books and advice on what to read have helped countless parents who believed good reading was important but didn't know where to begin.
 Gary gets to take the credit for the many dads who now incorporate a family reading time into their day.
 Both Gary and Jan love being used by God to heal, protect, challenge, and build up homeschooling families coast to coast.